mostafacs/Adaboost/README.md

 # Implementation

-This Implementation is Optimized for very large DataSets .
-I prefer looping over training file lines instead of loading all file in memory so it must work good with very large files
+I prefer looping over training file lines instead of loading all file in memory so it must work good with very large files.
 First , Learning File must be in PSV ( Pipe Separated Values ).
 There is example file already exist in resources/trainingSamples.psv
 Last Column work as entity Class Type  must be { 1 , -1 } "currently support binary classification only"